tianyiwangnova/2020_project__Starbucks_Reward_Response/README.md

-# 2020_project__Starbucks_Reward_Response

 # Starbucks Campaigns Analysis

+*Tianyi Wang*
+*2020 May*

 This is a Capstone project for Udacity Data Science Nanodegree parterning with Starbucks.
-In this project, we have a data set that contains simulated data that mimics customer behavior on the Starbucks rewards mobile app.
+In this project, we have simulated datasets that mimic customer behavior on the Starbucks rewards mobile app.
 We will combine transaction, demographic and offer data to determine which demographic groups respond best to which offer type.

 ## Background